 There’s no doubt that you’ve heard of eBay, or maybe you’ve used it to buy or sell products in the past. eBay was partnered with PayPal as a form of payment on their website for customers to take advantage of.
 Today, we will discuss the separation between the selling website and the payment format and what it could mean for e-commerce sites moving forward.

 eBay recently announced that customers would no longer use PayPal on their website according to its members’ new terms and conditions.
 Since PayPal is regarded as a safe option for online transactions, this may cause some hesitation and maybe even force sellers to consider taking their business elsewhere.
-After 15 years, eBay is abandoning PayPal and transitioning to a new online payment system called Adyen, an Amsterdam-based payments company.
+After 15 years, eBay is abandoning PayPal and transitioning to a new online payment system called Adyen, an Amsterdam-based payments company which we discussed in another article.

 What Does This Mean?